functional-script/fscript/README.md

 // You can also add special conditions into
 // your pattern matching using the "|" character
 // wich acts like a where !
-specialAdd : Number -> Number -> Number
+def specialAdd : Number -> Number -> Number
   x y | x > 10 and y < 9 =>
     (x + 10) + (y * 20)
   x y => x + y